-Marginal costs to the contractors in complying with environmental and social protection clauses in the contract, including approved environmental and social plans, will be incorporated in unit rates and bill items, and will thus be included in the bid prices.
-Generally, compliance with environmental and social protection clauses merely requires the contractors to behave in a responsible manner in relation to the environment, in accordance with good international construction practice.
+Costs to the contractors in complying with environmental protection clauses in the contract, including approved environmental plans, will be incorporated in unit rates and bill items, and will thus be included in the bid prices.
+Generally, compliance with environmental protection clauses requires the contractors to behave in a responsible manner in relation to the environment, in accordance with good international construction practice.
+Environmental management and monitoring carried out should be an integral part of construction supervision duties and will be covered by the construction supervision budget.

-Table 3. lists specific additional actions that should be stipulated in the BOQ to support environmental and social management in compliance with EMP recommendations.
+Table 2.
+Identifies specific actions that should be stipulated in the BOQ to support environmental and social management in compliance with EMP recommendations.

-Table 3 Additional ESMP Implementation Costs to be incurred by Contractors
+Table 4 ESMP Implementation Costs incurred by Contractors

-ESMP Activity incurring cost Estimated cost (XCD\$) Signage for vehicular and pedestrian traffic management (4 signs @ EC\$ 1,200).
-4, 800.00 Traffic safety provisions (barriers, cones, lighting, etc.).
-2, 000.00 General Construction signs.
-6, 000.00 Training of workers on the Code of Conduct and Prevention of SEA and SH.
-5, 000.00 Environmental Sensitization and Awareness for employees.
-2,000.00 Public announcements and communications with stakeholders including promotion of the GRM.
-2,000.00 Total 21, 800.00
+ESMP Activity incurring cost Estimated cost (XCD\$) Signage for vehicular and pedestrian traffic management (6 signs @ EC\$ 1,200) 7, 200.00 Traffic safety provisions (barriers, cones, lighting, etc.) 4, 000.00 Environmental and Social Awareness Training including training on the Chance Find Procedure and the Code of Conduct 2, 500.00 Public announcements and communications with stakeholders 3,000.00 Total 16, 700.00

-The Project Engineer, assisted by the Site Clerk are required to Review, implement and supervise the Environmental and Social Management Plan (ESMP) including Health and Safety requirements to ensure compliance, so as to mitigate environmental and social impacts.
+The Project Engineer, assisted by the Site Clerk are required to review, implement and supervise the Environmental and Social Management Plan (ESMP) including Health and Safety requirements to ensure compliance, so as to mitigate environmental and social impacts.
 As part of the Supervision of works the Project Engineer shall also function as the Environmental Supervisor with responsibilities for overseeing the implementation of the Environmental Plan.

-12. PROJECT MITIGATION PLANS
+11. PROJECT MITIGATION PLANS